-Even when the overall business climate is favorable, securing funding for project portfolio management (PPM) tools can be a Herculean task for portfolio management leadership.
+Even when the overall business climate is favorable, securing funding for a project portfolio management can be a Herculean task for portfolio management leadership.
 A recent Gartner report by analyst and PPM expert Mbula Schoen noted that they often face resistance from both financial decision-makers and the individuals performing day-to-day project work.
 For those in charge of budgets, a common objection is that the PMO is asking them to make the seemingly illogical move of spending money to save money.
 For those on the ground doing the day-to-day tasks of moving projects along, it can feel like the PMO is kicking the anthill just to embrace the latest business fad.

 You don’t need a global crisis to be reminded that the way people do business has changed.
 International commerce, teleworking and ever-evolving digital advancements have made offices and cubicles seem obsolete for those managing the technical side of day-to-day operations.
 However, the benefits of the virtual workspace are only as good as the tools you use to facilitate it.
 This statement holds true whether your organization has suddenly found itself needing to pivot to teleworking due to a crisis or if the shift has occurred naturally over time.

-A PPM Tool Will Save Money
+A Project Portfolio Management System Will Save Money

 - The PPM centralizes data, allowing for maximum visibility of redundancies, easy wins, troubled timelines and productivity.